jasim/jsfoo-talk-learning-to-learn-reason/main.md

 For example we haven't looked at functional programming at all.
 I think that most of us who write Javascript is already doing a fair amount of FP, and especially so if you use React.

-But there are a few things that Reason adds that makes it a better functional language than JS.
+But Reason adds a few things which makes it a better functional language than JS.

 I've listed some them here - these are all very worth knowing.